 Bill was recruited by Plymouth icon George Stevens to join our predecessor firm of Stevens, Travis, & Wampler, after facing Mr. Stevens in court.
 Bill was a long-time City Attorney for the City of Plymouth, taught business law at Ancilla College for 23 years, serves on the Indiana Supreme Court Character and Fitness Committee, and was on the State Board of Law Examiners.

 Bill is an AV Preeminent Martindale-Hubbell peer review rated lawyer.
 This ranking by judges and fellow attorneys is the highest possible rating in both legal ability and ethical standards bestowed by Martindale-Hubbell.

 Bill lives in Plymouth with his wife of 53 years.
 His four children and eight grandchildren all live in Plymouth as well.

-David has served on the parish finance council at St. Michael Catholic Church, on the board of directors of a not-for-profit foster care group home, and on the board of directors of the Plymouth Industrial Development Corporation (PIDCO).
+David has served on the finance council at St. Michael Church, on the board of directors of a not-for-profit foster care group home, and on the board of directors of the Plymouth Industrial Development Corporation (PIDCO).